open-eid/SiGa/README.md

 Signature Gateway is a web service for creating and signing ASIC-E containers and validating both ASIC-E and BDOC containers with XAdES signatures.

+## Prerequisites:
+For building and running SiGa you need Java 17.

 ## External services used by SiGa

 * [Signature Validation Service](http://open-eid.github.io/SiVa/) for validating signatures.